-Over-complicating your approach to work, creating bureaucracy and causing frustration to colleagues and customers.
-Choosing ways of communicating that confuse or abdicate responsibility for the message or are not appropriate for the audience.

-- Choosing ways of communicating that confuse or abdicate responsibility for the message or are not Failing to keep systemate and collocations informed in a timely manner. - Failing to keep customers and colleagues informed in a timely manner. - Reluctance to look for better ways of doing things. - Overloading others with only written communication. - Believing your view is the only one. - Thinking only about your part of the organisation / not recognising there is more than one way. - Continuing to communicate using a limited range of methods that do not suit different personality types and do not foster a strong sense of identity and belonging.
+- Over-complicating your approach to work, creating bureaucracy and causing frustration to colleagues and customers. - Choosing ways of communicating that confuse or abdicate responsibility for the message or are not appropriate for the audience. - Failing to keep customers and colleagues informed in a timely manner. - · Reluctance to look for better ways of doing things. - Overloading others with only written communication. - Believing your view is the only one. - Thinking only about your part of the organisation / not recognising there is more than one way.